Family hospice leave for nursing a dying or seriously ill person

 However, this protection does not apply if:

-- the beneficiary did not inform his employer on the first day of his absence;
+• the beneficiary did not inform their employer on the first day of absence;

-- the notification of absence is made after the reception of the letter of dismissal or of the summons to the pre-dismissal interview;
+• the notice of the employee's absence is given after the reception of the letter of dismissal or the letter of invitation to the pre-dismissal interview;

 Any dispute between the employer and a salaried worker relating to family hospice leave is under the jurisdiction of the labour tribunals.